d4n392/Azure-SIEM-Lab/README.md

 ![image](https://github.com/user-attachments/assets/c1385de7-2014-491d-bba4-8827dfc223ce)

-### Out of over 83K Event logs, our script detected 12 Incidents involving successful local sign ins over RDP.
+#### Out of over 83K Event logs, our script detected 12 Incidents involving successful local sign ins over RDP.

+# Conclusion

+In this lab, I realized how important it is to secure remote desktop connections, especially over RDP port 3389, which can easily be targeted by hackers.
+Setting up Microsoft Sentinel helped me understand how dangerous it can be to leave RDP unprotected, as I saw how quickly suspicious login attempts can happen.
+Monitoring these logins gave me valuable insight into why it's crucial to secure RDP access, like using stronger protections such as MFA and limiting who can connect.
+This experience showed me how essential it is to keep an eye on remote access to prevent security issues, which is key in a SOC analyst role.